joseph-a-levine/authoring/_older/2024_books.md

 This is a list of the books I read in 2024. ★ means I loved it; ⟳ is a re-read.

 The books are in reverse order of when I put them into Zotero; I read some books right away, while others waited around for five or ten months until the time was right.
-I read all but five of these books on my tablet.

 ————————————————